Hugging Face Accelerate: Multi-GPU & TPU Training Guide

 repo.push_to_hub()

-As we are training just to show the accelerate library and the model we are training is not good, there is no sense now to upload the checkpoints to the hub, so I am going to make an example with prints
+Since we are doing training only to showcase the accelerate library and the model we are training is not good, it does not make sense to upload the checkpoints to the hub right now, so I’m going to do an example with prints

 %%writefile accelerate_scripts/07_accelerate_base_code_some_code_in_all_process.py